top of page

 Know Before You Go

-• WATER WATCHERS are undistracted adults watching the water for any signs of a distressed swimmer.
+• WATER WATCHERS are undistracted responsible adults watching the water for any signs of a water emergency.
 Designate a water watcher for your group before anyone enters the water.

-• Look up local conditions, water safety tools available at the beach you will be visiting, and pay attention to signs posted when visiting a new beach.
+• Look up local water and weather conditions, look for water safety tools available at the beach you will be visiting, and pay attention to signs posted at the beach.

 WHEN IN DOUBT, DON'T GO OUT!